-Requirements ensuring for data secuirty are specified.
+Requirements ensuring for data security are specified.

 For review:

 It has been suggested for paragraph (2)(b) (below) that “FTPS might be an option for some types of information, either use generic ters of secure information exchange protocol or an exhaustive list of the possible exchange protocol.
 Data security may be detailed in an annex.”